Carpal tunnel syndrome | Surgical and non-surgical nerve release methods

 - This study demonstrates that PRP is a safe modality that effectively relieves pain and improves disability in the patients with carpal tunnel syndrome.

-Non-surgical Nerve Release and Joint Stabilizing Treatments
+Non-surgical Nerve Release & Regeneration Injection Therapy and Joint Stabilizing Treatments

-1 Strohl AB, Zelouf DS.
+3 Strohl AB, Zelouf DS.
 Ulnar tunnel syndrome, radial tunnel syndrome, anterior interosseous nerve syndrome, and pronator syndrome.
 J Am Acad Orthop Surg.
 2017 Jan;25(1):e1-e10. doi: 10.5435/JAAOS-D-16-00010.
-[Pubmed]
+[Google Scholar]